 Myriad vendors propose solutions to fill the void that exists as we enter the dawn of the Sales Automation Age, or better yet The Age of the Intelligent Workflow.
 Unfortunately, almost everyone is getting it wrong.

 That's a bold claim, especially when I'm one of those vendors.
 This warrants an explanation.
-From my perspective, there are a few must haves for any automation platform.
+From my perspective, there are a few must-haves for any sales automation solution.
 This is the list of how to not get it wrong.
 Any solution you evaluate that lacks even one of these criteria should be disqualified; it's no longer an option for you.

 Social engagement - Using social selling dramatically increases results.
 Honestly, I hate the term "social selling."
 Selling is selling… it's always social.
 If the tool you are evaluating doesn't allow for engagement via social networks (that's what most people mean when they say "social selling"), you won't be where many of your prospects are.
 Seamlessly weaving these social channels into your workflow will get you in front of more people.